 However, it’s not the first German clash with tracking cookies.

-In April 2019, the DSK (Conference of German Data Protection Authorities) released stricter requirements for the use of tracking cookies and how to collect valid consent.
+for the use of tracking cookies and how to collect valid consent.

 The authorities made it clear that users shall be provided with a real choice regarding cookies.
 An ‘OK’ button is not sufficient for collecting valid consent.